If you're unable to get to your local polling station on the day of an election you can vote by post.

-You don't need to register to vote by post if you have applied for a postal vote from us before and have either:
+You don't need to register to vote by post if you've applied for a postal vote from us before and have either:

-- got a letter to say that you've automatically transferred to the new registration system in Summer 2014 and you still live at the same address
+- got a letter to say that you've automatically transferred to the new registration system that took effect from June 2014 and you still live at the same address

-- registered to vote since June 2014 and requested a postal vote when you registered
+- registered to vote after June 2014 and requested a postal vote when you registered